Danielhiversen/home_assistant_adax/README.md

 1.
-Go to integration page in HA, press + and search for Adax Enter your account id as username
+Go to integration page in HA, press + and search for Adax Enter your account id as Account ID
-Enter your remote secret as password
+Enter your remote secret as Password

 2.
 In configuration.yaml: